vancura/sdg-inspect/README.md

 - Messages often have `<|user|>` and `<|assistant|>` markers
 - Metadata may include information about the SDG document, domain, and dataset type

-### Testing features
+### Interactive features

 #### Expected results

-- The SDG JSONL content should be properly displayed in the editor
+- The SDG JSONL content is displayed in the editor with syntax highlighting
-- After formatting, content is organized with:
+- In the preview panel, content is organized with:
     - Blue highlighting for user questions
     - Green highlighting for assistant answers
-    - Proper metadata formatting
+    - Proper metadata formatting with purple accents for SDG documents and domains
-- Question/Answer pairs are clearly distinguished with different background colors
+- Question/Answer pairs are clearly distinguished with different background colors and borders
-- Copy and Save functionality provide visual feedback when complete
+- Clicking on an entry in either panel highlights and scrolls to the corresponding content in the other panel
+- The active line in the editor is highlighted with a light background
 - Clear completely resets the editor to its initial state

-#### Resizable container feature

-1. After formatting, the content appears in a formatted view
-2. Drag the bottom-right corner of the container to resize it for better viewing
-3. A tooltip indicates the resize functionality is available
+#### Synchronized navigation

+1. Navigate through the editor using standard keyboard shortcuts
+2. As the cursor moves in the editor, the corresponding block in the preview panel is highlighted
+3. Clicking on a block in the preview panel positions the cursor at the corresponding line in the editor

 #### Example JSONL file

-The repository includes an `example.jsonl` file in the public directory for testing purposes.
+The repository includes an `example.jsonl` file in the public directory for testing purposes, accessible via the "Example" button.

 ## Project structure